Columbia University Data Science Society Talk

 - How we apply data science to solve business problems within complex organizations

-- Our viewpoint on some of the key skills required by a data scientist
+- Our viewpoint on some of the critical skills required by a data scientist

 - A review of the tools we use to conduct analysis